dh2nguyen/FFT-After-LCPC/README.md

 # 4. There should only be numbers in the "angle" and "summedDistance" columns.
 # 5. The script produces a .csv file called "fft_data.csv".
 #
 # You will have to type in the name of your file in Step 1.
+The practice file is included in the Github folder of this script. # It's called "sampleOutput_lcpc_data.csv".
 #
 # End of ReadMe Info